Michaeloff/SQL-CoreWebAPI-Angular/README.md

-# Angular UI, CRUD operations connecting to .NET Core Web API and SQL Server
+## Angular UI CRUD interface to .NET Core Web API and SQL Server

 An Angular UI providing access to a CRUD structure using an MVC pattern to update employee records on a SQL Server.